 - Top 25%: 50%

 When it comes to test scores:

-Ripon is now test optional.
+Ripon is a test-optional institution.
 We will consider test scores if you elect to submit them.

 - Average ACT score: 24